Catalysis in Action via Elementary Thermal Operations: Elementary thermal operations for -dimensional systems

 \subsection{Each $ \beta $-order has at least one $ \clSeto $ vertice: proof of Lemma~\ref{lemma:ext_point_for_each_order}}

 In this section, we show that it is impossible to have a $ \beta $-order that has no vertice of $ \clSeto $.
-Lemma \ref{lemma:ext_point_for_each_order} hints the lower bound scaling of the number of extremal points in worst cases.
+Lemma \ref{lemma:ext_point_for_each_order} hints the lower bound scaling of the number of extreme points in worst cases.